Designed for students who desire to use their teaching gift.

 Christian, Private, Missions, or International School Teaching

-Christian, Private, Missions, or International schools will complete their Field Internships and Senior Year Student Teaching Internships in Christian or Private schools.
-Those focused on teaching in Missions schools have the option of completing their final Student Teaching Internship in a Missions setting.
+All Trinity College Elementary Education majors will complete the Association of Christian Schools International (ACSI) certification process.
+Students desiring to teach in Christian, Private, Missions, or International schools will complete their Teaching Internships in Christian or Private schools.
 These students are also strongly encouraged to participate in short term missions opportunities or other intercultural ministry experiences and to choose electives from Intercultural Studies courses.

 Church or Children’s Ministry

 In addition to the practical application of teaching methods and philosophies that are learned as an Elementary Education Major, it is important to remember that every student graduating with a Bachelor of Arts from Trinity College also double majors in Bible and Theology.
 Trinity is first and foremost a Bible College with a mission that every student will be immersed in the teachings of Scripture and how it applies to each student’s program of study.
-Having a double major in Elementary Education and Bible and Theology uniquely equips individuals to effectively teach children the Word of God in Church and Ministry settings.
-Most students desiring to teach in Church and Children’s ministry settings will complete their Field Internships and Senior Year Student Teaching Internships in Christian schools.

 For specific information regarding Florida certification